-Key Initiatives Impact achieved this year Resources (annual) Aboriginal background loading All Aboriginal and Torres Strait Islander students have a Personal Learning Pathway (PLP) and are making progress across the literacy and numeracy continuums.
-Increasing numbers of parents were involved in the development and monitoring of the PLPs.
-Our PLPs include Literacy, Numeracy, Wellbeing and Cultural goals that are discussed and supported by staff, students, parents and community members where appropriate.
-This process has led to a positive parental involvement and participation within the school community with over 80% of our parents participating.
-Two staff members participated in professional learning on '8 Ways of Learning' and have assisted staff to incorporate the principles throughout their programming resulting in staff having a greater understanding of how to engage with our Aboriginal students.
-Highly effective programs and initiatives have been implemented such as: Norta Norta, Didgeridoo and Dance, a termly Aboriginal newsletter created by our students, NAIDOC week activities, Killarney Vale Public School Aboriginal Education Community Group, Gulangfest, Kuriwa AECG Gulangfest Message Stick journey, the TLLC Koori Choir and additional LaST time to support growth in literacy and numeracy which has increased student engagement, parental involvement and cultural significance with 84% of Aboriginal students indicating they are proud of their culture according to the Tell Them From Me Survey.
+Key Initiatives Resources (annual) Impact achieved this year

+Aboriginal background loading All Aboriginal and Torres \$ 49752

+Strait Islander students have a Personal Learning \$ 12500 - LaST

+Pathway (PLP) and are

+making progress across the \$ 37252 - SLSO

+literacy and numeracy continuums.
+Increasing \$ 480 Professional Learning

+numbers of parents were · ·

+involved in the development and monitoring of the PLPs.

+Our PLPs include Literacy,

+Numeracy, Wellbeing and

+Cultural goals that are discussed and supported

+by staff, students, parents

+and community members where appropriate.
+This

+process has led to a

+positive parental

+involvement and participation within the

+school community with over

+80% of our parents participating.
+One staff

+member, who lead the

+Aboriginal Education Group

+in 2017, participated in professional learning on

+'Connecting to Country'.

+This resulted in the staff

+member having a greater understanding of how to

+engage and increase

+successful relationships with our Aboriginal

+students, parents and

+community.
+It also gave

+greater awareness of providing Aboriginal

+perspectives to teaching

+and learning programs.
+Highly effective programs

+and initiatives have been

+implemented such as:

+Didgeridoo and Dance, a termly Aboriginal newsletter

+created by our students,

+NAIDOC week activities,

+Killarney Vale Public School Aboriginal

+Education Community

+Group activities, Gulangfest, Kuriwa AECG

+Gulangfest Message Stick

+journey, the TLLC Koori

+Choir and additional LaST time to support growth in

+literacy and numeracy

+which has increased

+student engagement, parental involvement and

+cultural significance with

+84% of Aboriginal students indicating they are proud of

+their culture according to

+Page 8 of 16 Killarney Vale Public School 4426 (2017 Printed on: 13 April, 2018

+Aboriginal background loading the Tell Them From Me Survey.
 The community have taken a great interest in the KVPS Aboriginal Education Group meetings which occur every term.
 Each term, we have had increased patronage and positive feedback.
-This year, one of our community members was elected as the KVPS AEG representative on the organising team.
-The impact of these programs is having a \$ 30820 \$ 2390.25 - (Norta Norta funding) \$ 16197.66 - SLSO \$ 16112.59 - LaST \$ 900 - Professional Learning positive effect as evidenced in the 'Tell Them From Me' survey.
-Staff, parents and students also feel they are being supported in their education.
-Low level adjustment for disability Students requiring additional support were identified and supported by the Learning and Support Team (LaST) resulting in adjusted learning or social intervention programs.
-Additional resourcing supported students with additional needs resulting in increased student engagement and a greater number of students reaching expected benchmarks.
-Additional Learning and Support Teacher \$ 95136 \$ 68623.49 - SLSO \$ 12182.69 - LaST \$ 4500 - Resources (LaST)and Student Learning Support Officer
+The impact of these programs is having a positive effect as evidenced in the 'Tell Them From Me' survey.
+Staff, parents and students also feel they are being supported in their education. \$ 49752 \$ 12500 - LaST \$ 37252 - SLSO \$ 480 Professional Learning Low level adjustment for disability Students requiring additional support were identified and supported by the Learning and Support Team (LaST) resulting in adjusted learning or social intervention programs.
+Additional resourcing supported students with additional needs resulting in increased student engagement.
+Targeted students participated in regular withdrawal group lessons resulting in a greater number of students reaching expected benchmarks.
+Additional Learning and Support Teacher (LaST) and Student Learning Support Officer (SLSO) time was implemented to directly support students in classrooms.
+SLSOs provided instruction in explicit programs designed by teachers to support learning and social needs, leading to increased. \$ 104660 \$ 71102 - LaST \$ 33558 - SLSO leading to increased engagement and learning outcomes for students.
+Quality Teaching, Successful Students (QTSS) The Quality Teaching, Successful Students (QTSS) funding has been utilised to: Facilitate and develop collaborative practices throughout the school; jointly plan and observe colleague's lessons; jointly develop units of work and \$ 34027 Page 9 of 16 assessment tasks.
+Establish mentoring and coaching practices in the school and to provide timely Killarney Vale Public School 4426 (2017 Printed on: 13 April, 2018 and constructive feedback to individuals and groups based on data, observations and discussion.